Spaces for People

 The funding included £300,000 for the East Kilbride Active Travel Network supporting of active travel during the pandemic.

-This has allowed us to accelerate work on the cycle network between East Kilbride Rail Station and the Town Centre (Torrance Road/Brouster Hill) and on Cornwall Street.
-Construction is expected to begin in March 2021.
+This allowed us to accelerate work on the cycle network between East Kilbride Rail Station and the Town Centre (Torrance Road/Brouster Hill) and on Cornwall Street.
+Works were completed in April 2021.

 Following the publication of the East Kilbride Active Travel Study in 2019 we have recently completed the construction of the first phase of works on West Mains Road which is the first step towards a fully integrated cycle network for the town.